dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1877: Sexual orientation is a fixed aspect of identity.
+### T1877: Sexual orientation is an unchangeable aspect of identity.

 |Support|
 |---|